gunnermadsen/meetilly/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).

+## Additional Information
+If you like this application, please visit my [Portfolio] (https://www.gunner-madsen.com) to view more of my projects.
+I thank you for checking them out